mikrono/tModLoaderWiki_kr_ko/Wall.md

 * [ExampleMod/Content/Items/Placeable/ExampleWall.cs](https://github.com/tModLoader/tModLoader/blob/1.4/ExampleMod/Content/Items/Placeable/ExampleWall.cs) is the corresponding `ModItem` class that places the `ExampleWall` `ModWall`.
 * [ExampleMod/Content/Items/Placeable/ExampleWall.png](https://github.com/tModLoader/tModLoader/blob/1.4/ExampleMod/Content/Items/Placeable/ExampleWall.png) is the texture for the `ExampleWall` `ModItem`.

+# Advanced Example
+See [ExampleMod/Content/Walls/ExampleWallAdvanced.cs](https://github.com/tModLoader/tModLoader/blob/1.4/ExampleMod/Content/Walls/ExampleWallAdvanced.cs) for an advanced example showcasing animation, custom framing, and lighting.

 # Texture
 The texture for a wall has several sections for drawing the wall in different positions depending on which neighbors are the same wall type.
 Notice how for each orientation, there are 3 options.
-ExampleWall is based off of Gemspark walls since it is simple to comprehend.
+The sections are referred to as "style" and the options are referred to as "WallFrameNumber". `ExampleWall` is based off of `Gemspark` walls since it is simple to comprehend.
 Consult other [existing wall textures](https://github.com/tModLoader/tModLoader/wiki/Intermediate-Prerequisites#vanilla-texture-file-reference) for more detailed examples.
 ![](https://github.com/tModLoader/tModLoader/blob/1.4/ExampleMod/Content/Walls/ExampleWall.png)

-If `Main.wallLargeFrames` is used, a 4th option is added to the mix for each layout orientation to add even more variety.
+If `Main.wallLargeFrames` is used, a 4th `WallFrameNumber` is added to the mix for each `style` to add even more variety.
 That template is shown here:
 ![Wall_179](https://user-images.githubusercontent.com/4522492/191140372-60a897bf-f69c-4615-bab5-57cefc84066c.png)

 ## Animated